-PROMOTING RESPONSIBLE CONSUMPTION
+PROMOTING SUSTAINABLE CONSUMPTION

 At Decathlon, our mission is to make sport accessible to everyone by designing, producing and distributing quality sporting goods at the best value.
 At the same time, we are also committed to sustainable development.
 Our priority is to create long-term value for our teams, customers, users, partners and citizens.